Synerty/synerty-peek/docs/development/develop_plugins/DevelopingFrontends.rst

 with on the fly switching of NativeScript VS Angular dependencies.

 **Plugins in node_modules**.
 Plugins in the frontends can leverage each other.
-For example, other plugins can leverage services from :code:`peek_plugin_user` for user authentication.
+For example, other plugins can leverage services from :code:`peek_core_user` for user authentication.
 To do this, Peek copies files into node_modules.
 However, nativescript doesn't recompile these files during live sync, so Peek also compiles them and copies them to the platforms directory.